Acceptable use means respecting the rights of others, and using equipment and software responsibly.

 SANCTIONS.
 Violators of Internet policies will lose their library privileges to use library computers including the immediate termination of their login session / and or suspension of Internet privileges as determined by the Library Director or his designee(s).
 Illegal acts involving library’s computer resources may also be subject to prosecution by local, state or federal authorities.

 The Hamden Public Library provides free wireless Internet access to users with appropriately equipped and configured laptop computers.

 Library staff cannot supply technical support or troubleshooting if your equipment does not work with the library wireless service beyond the General Troubleshooting Hints fact sheet.

-By using this free wireless service users agree to abide by the Library’s Acceptable Use Policy and Guidelines for Internet Use (Library Board policy manual J. and K. which appears on the log-on screen).
+By using this free wireless service users agree to abide by the Library’s Acceptable Use Policy and Guidelines for Internet Use.

 Since all information moves over open radio frequencies, the Library’s wireless network is not secure.

 The library is not responsible for any changes users make to their computers in order to use the library wireless service.

 The library assumes no responsibility for the security or safety of computer equipment brought into the library, and users must keep their equipment with them at all times.

 Turn off any audible sound on your laptop.